 - Pumpkin puree: I always use my homemade pumpkin puree, but canned pumpkin works just as well.
 Don't use pumpkin pie filling which is a very different product.

-- Baking powder and baking soda: are used as leaveners to help the cake rise, so make sure they aren't expired.
+- Baking powder and baking soda: make sure they aren't expired.

 - Spices: you can use purchased or homemade pumpkin pie spice mix, or the ones listed below and in the recipe - cinnamon, ginger, nutmeg, and allspice.
 Most pumpkin recipes also call for cloves, but I don't usually use it.
 But add anywhere from a pinch to ¼ teaspoon if it's a flavor you like.

-How to make pumpkin cake
+How to make the best pumpkin cake

 It's very easy, like most recipes in this blog.

-Beating: eggs, oil, and sugar are beaten until frothy and thick.
+- Beating: eggs, oil, and sugar are beaten until frothy and thick.
 This takes a minute or two.
 You don't have to reach the ribbon stage or anything like that.

-Then we add the pumpkin puree, spices, and vanilla.
+- Then we add the pumpkin puree, spices, and vanilla.

-Dry ingredients: sometimes called the flour mixture, they should be sifted before adding.
-Mix well but don't overbeat.
+- Dry ingredients: sometimes called the flour mixture, they should be sifted before adding.
+Mix well, but don't overbeat.

-Vintage Kitchen tip: after incorporating flour in a cake batter, we don't want to develop gluten as it will toughen the baked cake.
+After incorporating flour in a cake batter, we don't want to develop gluten, as it will toughen the baked cake.
 So mix *just* until it's all well incorporated but don't overbeat.
-I like to end with a spatula to ensure the ingredients are integrated but not overmixed.
+I like to end mixing with a silicon spatula to ensure the ingredients are fully integrated.

 Baking